32-2613. Application for agency license; financial responsibility; notice and opportunity to supply additional information

 7. Such other information, evidence, statements or documents as may reasonably be required by the director.

 B. If the applicant is other than an individual, each of its partners, resident officers, associates, directors and managers, in addition to its qualifying party, shall comply with the requirements of subsection A of this section.
-If the applicant is other than an individual, the application shall contain the full name and address of each of its board members, the president, vice-president, secretary and treasurer.
+If the applicant is other than an individual, the application shall contain the full name and address of each of its board members and the president, vice-president, secretary and treasurer.
 The person who will manage the business conducted in this state shall comply in full with the requirements of subsection A of this section.

 C. An application for an original or a renewal agency license shall be accompanied by: